project-chip/connectedhomeip/docs/silabs/thread/RASPI_IMG.md

 Once you have connected your Raspberry Pi to the network, you need to connect to your Raspberry Pi over SSH.
 This requires the IP address of your Raspberry Pi.
-See [Finding Your Raspberry Pi](../general/FIND_RASPI.md) for more information on finding the IP address and connecting to the Raspberry Pi by SSH. .
+See [Finding Your Raspberry Pi](../general/FIND_RASPI.md) for more information on finding the IP address and connecting to the Raspberry Pi by SSH.

+> Please note that if you are using Wi-Fi to connect to your Raspberry Pi over 2.4 GHz you may have difficulty with commissioning your device.
+The workaround for this issue is to use either Ethernet or 5GHz to connect to your device in order to reserve the 2.4GHz channel for the Matter commissioning.

 #### Raspberry Pi Login Credentials